nicsuzor/wikijuris/ausip/trade-mark-overview.markdown

 [^AUTOREPLACED2002FCAFC273ENDREPLACE]: [2002] FCAFC 273

-However, in *[Koninklijke Philips Electronics NV v Remington Products Australia Pty Ltd](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCA/1999/816.html)*, [^AUTOREPLACED1999FCA816ENDREPLACE] the design of a triple-headed rotary shaver could not be registered as a trade mark since the configuration of the three heads was the best design and did not add anything extra to distinguish the product.
+However, in *[Koninklijke Philips Electronics NV v Remington Products Australia Pty Ltd](http:_www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCA/1999/816.html)*, [^AUTOREPLACED1999FCA816ENDREPLACE] the design of a triple-headed rotary shaver could not be registered as a trade mark since the configuration of the three heads was the best design and did not add anything extra to distinguish the product.
 [^AUTOREPLACED1999FCA816ENDREPLACE]: [1999] FCA 816

 ### Colour

 Colour is an important element to brands.
 The colour often acts as a visual symbol provoking memories and attachment.
 Colour is expressly listed as able to constitute a sign. [^AUTOREPLACEDTMAs6ENDREPLACE]
-[^AUTOREPLACEDTMAs6ENDREPLACE]: //TMA// s 6
+[^AUTOREPLACEDTMAs6ENDREPLACE]: _TMA_ s 6

 The legal requirements for colours to be trade marks are